Education

 This image filled session begins with a brief history of immigration in New York City (with a focus on the Upper East Side) in the late 19th and early 20th centuries, from the journey by ship to New York City, to the inspection stations at Ellis Island, and the choice of which neighborhood to live in.
 We focus on the idea of immigrant communities, including how food, music, language, and religion often made immigrants feel at home in Yorkville.
 Students study tenement floor plans and imagine what life was like in a tenement building.
 Through the study of photographs, maps and a vocabulary sheet with architectural terms, students learn how immigration affected the character of a neighborhood and its built environment.Yorkville Walking Tour (field trip)

-We meet in historic Yorkville (85th Street and 1st Avenue) and embark on a walking tour of significant homes, tenement buildings, churches, and stores that reflect the historic presence of German and Hungarian immigrants.
+We meet in historic Yorkville and embark on a walking tour of significant homes, tenement buildings, churches, and stores that reflect the historic presence of immigrants.
 From an 1830 farmhouse to the old site of Jacob Ruppert’s brewery, students will act as detectives to discover evidence of the immigrant community and consider how food, music, language, and religion brought them together.
-The walk brings the study of immigration in New York City directly into their school neighborhood and show students how immigrant history can be found in their immediate built environment. *Please note that the walking tour for the Immigration Unit takes place in Yorkville and your educator will meet you on the southeast corner of 85th Street and 1st Avenue.
-Please allow time to walk there from your school.Art Activity (classroom session)
+The walk show students how immigrant history can be found in their immediate built environment. *Please note that this walking tour takes place in Yorkville and your educator will meet you at an agreed upon location.
+Please factor in travel time from your school.Art Activity (classroom session)